CivicTechAtlanta/mycommunity/README.md

-# MyCommunity - Street Assessment Engine
+# MyCommunity
-Tools for evaluation and rating.
+A sidewalk and pathway quality assessment system.